-If we consider applications such as traversing a river or eastern face of a mountain, these applications will require consideration of curves which could be represented by using much more number of control points than two.
-Such a curve will be very difficult to encode in the packet header as then we will have to encode each and every control point which would make the header bulky.
-Also, computing such a Bezier curve is extremely difficult during the time of greedy forwarding.
+If we consider applications such as traversing a river or capturing eastern face of a mountain into a picture, these applications will require consideration of curves which could be represented by using much more number of control points than two.
+Such a curve will be very difficult to encode in the packet header, because we will have to encode each and every control point which would make the header bulky.
+Also, computation for decoding such a Bezier curve is extremely difficult during the time of greedy forwarding.